 July 5, 2018

 This blog features stories about the Wheaton College Graduate School.
-In this week's story, Kent Annan, who has just been appointed as leader of the Humanitarian Disaster Institute's M.A. in Humanitarian and Disaster Leadership, shares about his recent trip to Washington, D.C. to discuss the border crisis, refugees, and DACA.
+In this week's story, Kent Annan, who has just been appointed the director of the Humanitarian Disaster Institute's M.A. in Humanitarian and Disaster Leadership, shares about his recent trip to Washington, D.C. to discuss the border crisis, refugees, and DACA.

 Kent Annan in Washington, D.C.

 Two weeks ago I spent the day in Washington, D.C. with a group of about thirty Christian leaders from around the country to meet with the offices of U.S. senators and representatives.
 Matthew Soerens (Wheaton alumnus, World Relief's U.S. Director of Church Mobilization, and co-author of Welcoming the Stranger) was a key organizer, along with the Evangelical Immigration Table and the National Immigration Forum.
 We had a press conference and met with twenty-six congressional offices.

 Kent Annan leads the M.A. in Humanitarian and Disaster Leadership program at Wheaton College and is a Senior Fellow at the Humanitarian Disaster Institute.
 He is the author of several books, including the award-winning Slow Kingdom Coming: Practices for Doing Justice, Loving Mercy, and Walking Humbly in the World (InterVarsity Press, 2016), and the forthcoming book, You Welcomed Me: Loving Refugees and Immigrants Because God First Loved Us (IVP, 2018).